madiakhm/Hamming-code-8-4/README.md

 3. Navigate to the directory containing the `hamming.cpp` file.
 4. Compile the program using the following command: g++ -o hamming hamming.cpp
-5. Run the compiled executable:
+5. Run the compiled executable:./hamming

 ## Example
 Suppose we want to encode the 4-bit data word `1010`.
 After encoding and decoding, the program should correctly recover the original data.